 Blueberry lovers will be glad to note that the state says the money goes toward promoting blueberry production, research "and other activities related to the wild blueberry industry."

-In Colorado, the state's 2.9% sales tax applies to all nonessential food items and packaging.
+In Colorado, retailers are required to pay the state's 2.9% sales tax on all nonessential food items and packaging.

 11. Alabama’s playing cards tax